 The key thing we tell couples is to be prepared.
 To make sure things don’t get messy, there is some minor prep work to be done.

-In fact, the anus and the lower part of the rectum have very little faecal matter in them, which means they tend not be as dirty as expected.
+In fact, the anus and the lower part of the rectum have very little fecal matter in them, which means they tend not to be as dirty as expected.

-However, having vaginal sex straight after anal sex isn’t desirable, because even microscopic faecal elements can cause vaginal infections.
+However, having vaginal sex straight after anal sex isn’t desirable, because even microscopic fecal elements can cause vaginal infections.
 To safeguard against these concerns, a bowel movement prior to sex can give reassurance.

 We know – it might be the most obvious thing, but it isn’t always.
 If you want to be super safe, you can wash.
-The use of a good quality douche which has spray emitted both vertically and horizontally does a great job of helping to remove any loose or smaller parts of faecal matter that may be present.
+The use of a good quality douche which has spray emitted both vertically and horizontally does a great job of helping to remove anything un-wanted down there.